edemaine/character-layout/README.md

 Then open <http://localhost:3000/> in your browser for live development.

-Alternatively, you can build a deployable version in `dist` via the command
+Alternatively, you can build a deployable version in `dist` via the following command:

 ```bash
 npm run build